-Topics Type of Action Budgets (EUR million) Expected EU contribution per project (EUR million) 184 Number of projects expected 2022 mmon) to be funded - Oct 2021 1 Apr 2022 HORIZON-HLTH-2022-TOOL-11-01 RIA 60.00 185 Around 10.00 6 HORIZON-HLTH-2022-TOOL-11-02 RIA 35.00 186 Around 7.00 5 Overall indicative budget 95.00 General conditions relating to this call Admissibility conditions The condition Annex A. ons are described in n General Eligibility conditions The condition ons are described in n General
+Budgets Expected EU Number Topics Type of (EUR contribution per of project (EUR Action million) projects million)201 expected 2022 to be funded Opening: 06 Oct 2021 Deadline(s): 21 Apr 2022 60.00^{202} RIA Around 10.00 6 HORIZON-HLTH-2022-TOOL-11-01 35.00^{203} RIA Around 7.00 5 HORIZON-HLTH-2022-TOOL-11-02 Overall indicative budget 95.00

-Annex B.
+General conditions relating to this call Admissibility conditions The conditions are described in General Annex A. Eligibility conditions The conditions are described in General Annex B.

 The Director-General responsible for the call may decide to open the call up to one month prior to or after the envisaged date(s) of opening.

 The Director-General responsible may delay the deadline(s) by up to two months.
-All deadlines are at 17.00.00 Brussels local time.

 The budget amounts are subject to the availability of the appropriations provided for in the general budget of the Union for years 2021 and 2022.
-Nonetheless, this does not preclude submission and selection of a proposal requesting different

-184 Nonetheless, this does not preclude submission and selection of a proposal requesting different amounts.
+Nonetheless, this does not preclude submission and selection of a proposal requesting different amounts.